adrrf/bigdata/01-hive-postgres/README.md

 | MAC000131      | 2011-12-22   | 0.08900000154972076    | 0.2213541716337204   | 1.093999981880188   | 48                    | 0.26723888516426086 | 10.625              | 0.06199999898672104 |
 | MAC000131      | 2011-12-23   | 0.16050000488758087    | 0.29112499952316284  | 0.7490000128746033  | 48                    | 0.24907605350017548 | 13.973999977111816  | 0.06499999761581421 |
 | MAC000131      | 2011-12-24   | 0.10700000077486038    | 0.16899999976158142  | 0.6129999756813049  | 47                    | 0.1506846696138382  | 7.942999839782715   | 0.06499999761581421 |

+(Apologies for the visualization of last table md to pdf conversion is weird)

 2. Count the number of households in each socioeconomic category (Acorn): We will use the `COUNT` and `GROUP BY` functions to count the number of households in each socioeconomic category.
 The query will look like this: